Classical combinations of quantum states for solving banded circulant linear systems: Solving banded circulant linear systems

-\paragraph*{Limitations.} As mentioned, Algorithm~\ref{algoMain} provides $\tilde x$ as a weighted combination of vectors that exist in the direct sum of the Krylov subspaces $\mathcal{K}_T (Q, \bm b)$ and $\mathcal{K}_T (Q^{-1}, \bm b)$ instead of an explicit vector.
+As mentioned, \cref{algoMain} provides $\tilde x$ as a weighted combination of vectors that exist in the direct sum of the Krylov subspaces $\mathcal{K}_T (Q, \bm b)$ and $\mathcal{K}_T (Q^{-1}, \bm b)$ instead of an explicit vector.
 Such representations are useful for investigating certain properties of $x$, such as the expectation $x^\dagger M x$ for some operator $M$, but the actual vector cannot be retrieved without an exponential-cost post-processing procedure.
 Such limitations have also been found~\citep{aaronson2015read} in the HHL algorithm~\citep{harrow2009quantum}, which produces the solution as a quantum state $\ket x$, with the retrieval of the explicit vector $x$ requiring exponential cost as well.

-For the output of Algorithm~\ref{algoMain}, note that we output both the coefficients $\{\alpha_m\}_{m=-T}^T$ and sketches of the corresponding Ansatz set $\{\bm u_m\}$ to form a representation of $\tilde x$.
+For the output of \cref{algoMain}, note that we output both the coefficients $\{\alpha_m\}_{m=-T}^T$ and the corresponding Ansatz set $\{\bm u_m\}$ to form a representation of $\tilde x$.
 For the quantum algorithm, quantum circuits that prepare $\ket{u_m}$ are prepared, while for the quantum-inspired algorithm, data structures that provide sample and query access to vectors $\bm u_m$ are provided.
-We detail the preparation of these sketches in Sections~\ref{sectHybrid} and \ref{sectSample} respectively.
+We detail the preparation of these accesses in \cref{sectHybrid}.

-Finally, Proposition~\ref{propGuarantee} guarantees that the loss of the solution that Algorithm~\ref{algoMain} provides will converge if the truncation threshold $T\in\mathcal O(K\cdot\kappa_c\log\kappa_c/\epsilon)$.
-This means that for ill-conditioned banded circulant matrices where $\kappa_C \to \infty$, we do not provide an effective guarantee of convergence, which also occurs in classical Krylov subspace-based algorithms such as the conjugate gradient method~\citep{hestenes1952methods}.
-However, this does not mean that the algorithm will not converge; Proposition~\ref{propGuarantee} only provides an upper bound for convergence guarantees.
-Convergence may still occur with truncation thresholds lower than the upper bound limit, a trait observed in our numerical results in Section~\ref{sectExp}.
+Finally, \cref{propGuarantee} guarantees that the loss of the solution that \cref{algoMain} provides will converge if the truncation threshold $T\in\mathcal O(K\cdot\kappa_c\log\kappa_c/\varepsilon)$.
+Hence, for ill-conditioned banded circulant matrices where $\kappa_C \to \infty$, we do not provide an effective guarantee of convergence, which also occurs in classical Krylov subspace-based algorithms such as the conjugate gradient method~\citep{hestenes1952methods}.
+However, in practical scenarios, the algorithm may still converge; \cref{propGuarantee} only provides an upper bound for convergence guarantees.
+Convergence may still occur with truncation thresholds lower than the upper bound limit, a trait observed in our numerical results in \cref{sectExp}.